 Click here to Support Jazz on the Tube

 Clarinetist Barney Bigard was born Mar.
 3, 1906 in New Orleans.

 He grew up as part of a musical family, studied clarinet with Lorenzo Tio, and was also a fine tenor-saxophonist.

-When he first moved to Chicago in the 1920s, Bigard actually worked more often on tenor, his main instrument with King Oliver, Johnny Dodds and Luis Russell.
+When he first moved to Chicago in the 1920s, Bigard actually worked more often on the tenor, his main instrument with King Oliver, Johnny Dodds, and Luis Russell.